Job Title: Global Education Co-ordinator, University of Alberta International House

 “It’s really all about relationship building, and building that bridge,” she says.
 “Most cultures in the world are really strongly relationship-based.”

 Currently, Weigl’s role revolves around the performance elements of International Week.
 As a dance teacher herself, she believes performance is a gateway to deeper cultural learning.
 “Let’s say you learn a dance step,” she says.
-“Suddenly, you’re embodying a rhythm and a culture with your
+“Suddenly, you’re embodying a rhythm and a culture with your whole self.”

 In addition to helping students at I-House form connections and relationships, Weigl is passionate about teaching people to effectively communicate.
 A colleague’s suggestion led her to the Summer Institute for Intercultural Communication (SIIC) in Portland, Ore.